3mdistal/svelte-article/src/markdown/article.md

 What open source developers need, more than anything, is the time and space to work on their projects.
 Recently, [Vercel hired Rich Harris](https://vercel.com/blog/vercel-welcomes-rich-harris-creator-of-svelte) to work on Svelte full-time and Steph Dietz in their DevRel team to advocate for the software.
 No shadowy deals or requirements that Svelte be Vercel’s property—just a company wanting to support a technology that’s helping them (and everyone else).

+<blockquote class="twitter-tweet" data-theme="dark"><p lang="en" dir="ltr">SvelteKit is progressing.
+Join <a href="https://twitter.com/Rich_Harris?ref_src=twsrc%5Etfw">@Rich_Harris</a> for Friday&#39;s keynote at Svelte Summit.<br><br>Try the latest SvelteKit changes on Vercel today in under a minute.<a href="https://t.co/HLWlX9ki2Y">https://t.co/HLWlX9ki2Y</a> <a href="https://t.co/lKnSG1Cevs">pic.twitter.com/lKnSG1Cevs</a></p>&mdash; Vercel (@vercel) <a href="https://twitter.com/vercel/status/1567387370294755329?ref_src=twsrc%5Etfw">September 7, 2022</a></blockquote>

 Though there’s a long road to travel in figuring out how best ethically to support OSS, hiring devs to work full time on their passion projects has to be a step in the right direction.
+Collaboration, not competition, is the future of the web.

 ## Svelte templates a greener web.